 In the 1930’s the Japanese Foreign Ministry upgraded the security of its communications by introducing the RED and PURPLE cipher machines and by enciphering their codes mainly with transposition systems.

 J-19 FUJI codeThe J-19 code had bigram and 4- letter code tables similar to the ones used previously by the Japanese Foreign Ministry.
 According to the NSA study ‘West Wind Clear: Cryptology and the Winds Message Controversy A Documentary History’ it was used from 21 June 1941 till 15 August 1943.

 In terms of security the J-19 FUJI and the similar codes J-16 MATSU to J-18 SAKURA, that preceded it in the period 1940-41, were much more sophisticated than the older Japanese diplomatic systems.
-They had roughly double the number of code groups at ~1.600 bigram entries and in addition there was a 4-letter table with 900 entries for ‘common foreign words, usually of a technical nature, proper names, geographic locations, months of the year, etc’.Example of the code table from ‘West Wind Clear’:
+They had roughly double the number of code groups at ~1.600, these included 676 bigram entries and in addition there was a 4-letter table with 900 entries for ‘common foreign words, usually of a technical nature, proper names, geographic locations, months of the year, etc’.Example of the code table from ‘West Wind Clear’:

 Once the messages were encoded using the J-19 code table then they had to be enciphered.
 There were two cipher procedures used with the J-19, substitution and transposition.

 CIFOL VEVAZ substitutionJ-19 messages with the indicators CIFOL or VEVAZ were enciphered using bigram substitution tables.
 A random letter sequence was coupled with the coded text and each pair of letters was substituted using the substitution table.
 According to the NSA study this cipher procedure was rarely used.